Tollymon13/student_records/README.md

 - Case 5, I just called the create_file_user function.

 At the end of function, there is an if statement, that will print a goodbye message if one introduces the number six or higher.

-### print menu
-It just prints indications for the user and presents all options the program can offer.

-### int main

-I printed 2 welcoming messages and called the user function.